-For many young adults, the route from high school to college is strewn with financial obstacles and daunting choices.
+For many young adults, the route from high school to college and career is strewn with financial obstacles and daunting choices.
 Now imagine making that transition as a first-generation, remedial-level student facing challenges like homelessness, trauma, and poverty.
-Each year, Future Link works with 300 vulnerable Montgomery County youth, helping them navigate the path to a promising career.
-The multi-year program kicks off with a 15-week college level seminar that empowers students and equips them with essential workplace skills.
-Next comes a suite of individualized services — mentorships, paid internships, scholarships, professional networks — to help students finish college or trade school and advance professionally.
-Impressively, participants hold a 70% academic persistence rate — higher than the county average for all students.
+Each year, Future Link works with 300 Montgomery County young adults, helping them navigate the path to a promising career.
+The program begins with a 15-week college-level seminar that empowers students and equips them with essential workplace skills.
+Next comes a suite of services — mentorships, paid internships, career exploration, scholarships, and professional networks — to help students finish college or trade school and enter the workforce.
+Impressively, participants hold a 75% academic persistence rate — higher than the county average for similar students.
 Each year, dozens attain college degrees, professional certifications, and full-time employment.
 For youth fighting the odds, your support opens doors.